 Sam lives in Meigs County with his wife Stephanie who home-schools their 4 daughters, and they run an environmentally-friendly, small greenhouse business … Read More

-Madelyn is a 2017 graduate of Ohio University holding a Bachelor’s Degree in Health with a minor in … Read More
+Molly is a 2016 graduate of Macalester College in St. Paul, Minnesota, holding a Bachelor’s … Read More